cloudant-labs/graphdb-slate/source/includes/_authentication.md

 # 200
 ```

-With Basic authentication, you pass along your credentials as part of every request, like showing a picture ID every time you pass security in a building.
+With Basic authentication, you pass along your credentials as part of every request.

 ## Cookies